dkirsche/token-history-subgraph/README.md

 This will create a local blockchain accessible from http://127.0.0.1:8545/.

+2a.
+Follow instructions to get local graph node running: https://thegraph.com/docs/quick-start#3.-initialize-a-new-subgraph

-2. Start a Graph node.
+2b (alternative) Start a Graph node.
 Easiest way is to use scaffold-eth with the following changes:

 ```
   # In docker/graph-node/docker-compose.yml